 - 1. Patients should come by themselves or with only one essential family member/caregiver. - 2.
-Patients should wait off premises or in a vehicle until they are called for the visit. - 3.
+Patients should wait off-premises or in a vehicle until they are called for the visit. - 3.
 Lobby/waiting room chairs should be redistributed for social distancing (which may reduce capacity by 50%-75%). - 4.
-The check-in process should be reworked to limit direct contact with staff, and patients be roomed immediately after the initial screening.
+The check-in process should be reworked to limit direct contact with staff, and patients should be roomed immediately after the initial screening.

 5. Scheduling and check-out processes should be redesigned to ensure that distancing is maintained, preferably with separate entrance and exit.
 Staff performing pre-screening and follow-up assessments can take advantage of telehealth services and work remotely over a virtual private network (VPN).
 Telehealth can also be utilized for scheduling and relaying prep information or answering questions about any planned procedures.
-Physical barriers (e.g. plexiglass partitions) should be considered if sufficient physical distancing cannot be accomplished.
+Physical barriers (e.g., plexiglass partitions) should be considered if sufficient physical distancing cannot be accomplished.

-Patients and staff should be wearing washable cloth or surgical face masks at all times.
+Patients and staff should wear surgical face masks at all times.

-Resumption of minor office procedures should take into account the phased approach outlined in the introduction.
-PPE use for office procedures should follow PPE considerations for the endoscopy center (see below)3.
+PPE use for office procedures should follow PPE considerations for the endoscopy center (see below).

-Whether such PPE requirements can be lessened will depend on the availability, accuracy and affordability of point-of-care viral tests and should await public authorities and professional society guidelines.
+Whether such PPE requirements can be lessened will depend on the availability, accuracy, and affordability of point-of-care viral tests, access to vaccination, and guidelines from public authorities and professional societies.